m3g/ComplexMixtures.jl/docs/src/selection.md

 In this example, then, the `solute` `AtomSelection` has two groups.
 The indices of the atoms of the groups are stored in the `group_atom_indices` vector and the group names in the `group_names` vector.
-The `atom_group` auxiliary function is the most practical way to retrive the indices of the atoms of the group.
+The `atom_group` auxiliary function is the most practical way to retrieve the indices of the atoms of the group.

 ```julia-repl